 CONFIDENTIALITY

 IEC will treat information that it receives in a manner that respects both the Reporting Party and the Accused Party.
-Recognizing that sexual assault can include criminal acts that violate the security of the entire campus community, there may be instances where theIEC has a responsibility to investigate or disclose information regarding the circumstances related to a specific incident.
+Recognizing that sexual assault can include criminal acts that violate the security of the entire campus community, there may be instances where IEC has a responsibility to investigate or disclose information regarding the circumstances related to a specific incident.
 Campus and Reporting Party safety considerations will be balanced with the privacy interests of all involved, as well as the applicable legal requirements, when making decisions regarding such investigations and disclosures.

 IEC's ability to act to protect the interests of the Reporting Party and other Students is limited by the information provided to it.
 IEC's ability to respond to a report of sexual assault may be limited if the Reporting Party insists that his or her name, or other identifiable information not be disclosed.
 IEC will evaluate a request for anonymity in the context of its responsibility to provide a safe and non-discriminatory environment for the campus community.
 Additionally, while the Reporting Party is under no obligation to reveal the identity of the Accused Party, the Reporting Party will be encouraged to do so in the interest of protecting all members of the IEC community and preventing future incidents of sexual assault.